OptimalCNC/TwinCATCppRuckigExample/README.md

 8. Activate: you may change the "Inputs.ExampleId" and see the result in "Outputs.MotionOutput" in the TwinCAT3 XAE.
 Currently, we have migrated three examples from the original ruckig library:
     - `ExampleId = 1`: A position example.
     - `ExampleId = 5`: A velocity example.

+### Module `Interpolator1D`
+We also present a simple example of using the `PositionInterpolator` and `VelocityInterpolator` (see [interpolator.hh](./TcRukig/ruckig/extern/ruckig/include/interpolator1d/interpolator.hh)).

+1. Create another C++ Module `Interpolator1D` in the Example project.
+2. We put configurations like  `max_velocity`, `max_acceleration`, `max_jerk` in the Parameter section.
+You may set them in the Parameter(init) section of Object Setting.
+    **Please be aware of the consistency of units of the parameters.**
+3. We initialize the interpolators with parameters in the transition `PREOP` to `SAFEOP`.
+Note that we also create a "Context-based" parameter `CycleTime` to set the cycle time of the interpolators.
+4. In the `CycleUpdate`, we use the interpolators to generate motion.
+The generated State is also placed in the `Outputs`.

+For demo purposes, we have the Inputs:
+- `InitialPosition`: The initial position for the PositionInterpolator.
+- `InitialVelocity`: The initial velocity for the VelocityInterpolator.
+The targets are all zero for the PositionInterpolator and zero velocity and acceleration for the VelocityInterpolator.